python/mypy/README.md

     $ sudo apt-get install python3 python3-pip

-For other Linux flavors, OS X and Windows, packages are available at
+For other Linux flavors, macOS and Windows, packages are available at

   http://www.python.org/getit/